 Disclaimer: This post was written 7 years ago.
 It’s a hot mess and I will be updating it.
 Ugh.
 I am so embarrassed!
 Let’s just say I had a lot to learn back in 2012.
 With that said, this really is a great recipe.
 Just go ahead and jump to the recipe card.
 I will be updating this post very soon but in the meantime…enjoy the recipe…please 🙂

 The Perfect Chicken Salad Recipe

 A few nights ago a very dear friend texted me saying she needed some party help.
-A little tune goes off in my bed, it’s my call action, “Dundundadaaaaa!”
-Party Princess at your service and ready to help.
 An impromptu pool party for at 15 year old’s birthday?
 20 people?
 Appetizers and finger foods?
 Piece of cake!
 Here you go girlfriend:

 If you are planning to serve at a party use these quantities (serves about 25):

 Notes: Buy the chicken at Smart & Final and cut off the breasts with the skin.
 Boil in large pot, cook the chicken, skin, and dice.
 If you don’t have a Salad Shooter, shred the eggs through a hand shredder.
 If you don’t have a hand shredder finely chop.